ananyan/ananyan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey there!
-I am currently a graduate student in the [Cognition and Computation in Design (Co-Design) Lab](https://codesign.berkeley.edu/) at UC Berkeley, advised by Kosa Goucher-Lambert.
+I am currently a PhD student in the [Cognition and Computation in Design (Co-Design) Lab](https://codesign.berkeley.edu/) at UC Berkeley, advised by Kosa Goucher-Lambert.
 I work on research related to computation and human decision-making during the engineering design process.

 I have a B.S. in Mechanical Engineering from MIT, where I worked on projects ranging from assistive technology to stretchable electronics.